-def test_idle(self):

-self.whiteboard = "test achieved nothing"

-'''
+def test_device(self): '''

 Warning: All docstring directives in Avocado require a strict format, that is, :avocado: followed by one or more spaces, and then followed by a single value with no white spaces in between.
 This means that an attempt to write a docstring directive like :avocado: tags=foo, bar will be interpreted as :avocado: tags=foo,.